-What is the state of the Taliban’s finances and international support?
+What is the state of the Taliban’s finances?

 Do Afghans support the Taliban?

-For years after its fall from power, the Taliban enjoyed support.
-The U.S.-based nonprofit organization Asia Foundation found in 2009 [PDF] that half of Afghans—mostly Pashtuns and rural Afghans—had sympathy for armed opposition groups, primarily the Taliban.
+For years after their fall from power in 2001, the Taliban enjoyed support.
+The Asia Foundation, a U.S.-based nonprofit organization, found in 2009 that half of Afghans—mostly Pashtuns and rural Afghans—had sympathy for armed opposition groups, primarily the Taliban.
 Afghan support for the Taliban and allied groups stemmed in part from grievances against public institutions.

-But in 2019, a response to the same survey found only 13.4 percent of Afghans had sympathy for the Taliban [PDF].
-As U.S.-Taliban peace talks gained momentum, a vast majority of Afghans said they supported a peace process and 64 percent believed reconciliation with the Taliban was possible.
+But in 2019, a response to the same survey found that only 13.4 percent of Afghans had sympathy for the Taliban.
+As intra-Afghan peace talks stalled in early 2021, an overwhelming majority surveyed said it was important to protect [PDF] women’s rights, freedom of speech, and the constitution.

 The Islamic State in Khorasan, with up to four thousand members in Afghanistan, has emerged as the Taliban’s main military threat.
 The terrorist group has continued to launch attacks, particularly against minority communities such as the Hazaras, even as the Taliban work to eradicate it.
 Analysts say that the group’s attacks on the embassies of China, Pakistan, and Russia in Kabul in late 2022 could hinder the countries’ investment in Afghanistan.
 Amid the U.S. troop withdrawal, the Islamic State in Khorasan claimed responsibility for an attack near the Kabul airport that killed 13 U.S. service members and at least 170 Afghan civilians.
 According to the UN monitoring team, that attack elevated the group’s status and led the self-declared Islamic State to provide an additional half a million dollars in funding for the group.